Bed Sores on Dogs: Preventing and Treating Pressure Sores

 Most dogs do not require regularly scheduled baths.
 Bathe your dog if her coat feels gritty or greasy, or if she develops an odor.

-Warm whirlpool baths and sponge baths can help prevent bacterial growth and skin degradation that contribute to pressure sores.
-A whirlpool bath acts as a gentle massage, stimulating your dog’s skin and muscles.
+Warm whirlpool baths and sponge baths can help prevent bacterial growth and skin degradation contributing to pressure sores.
+A whirlpool bath is a gentle massage stimulating your dog’s skin and muscles.
 Sponge baths can be used to spot clean problematic areas for dogs with incontinence or other skin issues between full baths.

 Topics